Society-for-Internet-Blaseball-Research/sibr.dev/src/pages/blog/basic_linear_modeling.md

 </table>

 The fit quality is almost identical with just four factors, so I think we're justified dropping the others.
-My conclusion: Batting average is positively correlated with **ferocity**, **thwack**, **stealth**, and **sight** (in roughly that order).
-Stealth's presence here is weird; I expected hustle might matter just from the plain meaning of the word, but not stealth.
+My conclusion: Batting average is positively correlated with **Ferocity**, **Thwack**, **Stealth**, and **sSight** (in roughly that order).
+Stealth's presence here is weird; I expected Hustle might matter just from the plain meaning of the word, but not stealth.

 For the rest of this post I'll skip to the "best" fit I have, but this is in general how I do these.
 I am not trying to make strong claims, so I am not worrying about whether my statistical practice is optimal.
 I'm also skipping showing the code; it all looks pretty much identical to the previous block, just with different variables, and different formatting arguments.